ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-21-Games-wot-I-played-in-2019.md

 Wow, that's kind of a bad look for someone who makes a career of writing on games, huh!
 But I didn't like, not play games at all.
 Don't be daft.
 Besides returning to comfortable classics, I played a fair few bangers in 2019.
 I caught up with some absolute jams I missed from past years, and found some tiny gems on website-of-the-year <a href="http://itch.io">itch dot io</a>.
 Here's a wee rundown of the games (old and new) that got me through this wild-ass year.

-<h2>The Year Of The Mech</h2>
+<h2>Mech Assault 2019</h2>

 ![](https://raw.githubusercontent.com/ScarletCatalie/ScarletCatalie.github.io/master/assets/Battletech.jpg)

 Hey kid.
-Did you, uh... know that I, Nat Clayton, enjoy big stompin' robots?
+Did you, uh... know that I kinda like big stompin' robots?

 This July, we launched <a href="https://itch.io/b/343/can-androids-pray">our own sad mech game</a> - an existential drama that left plenty of folk crying and shaking when trying it out at shows.
 A roaring success, then.